na-proyectran/openai-agents-python/examples/realtime/app/README.md

 Then open your browser to: http://localhost:8000

+For a read-only view of active conversation transcripts, visit http://localhost:8000/viewer.
+Use the **Refresh Sessions** button to list active session identifiers and connect to one to watch its transcript update in real time.

 ## Customization

 To use the same UI with your own agents, edit `agent.py` and ensure get_starting_agent() returns the right starting agent for your use case.